-"In Louisiana – the Sportsman's Paradise – we share a deep respect and appreciation for the abundant natural resources in our state that are so vital to our state's economy.
+"In Louisiana – the Sportsman's Paradise – we share a deep respect and appreciation for the abundant natural resources in our state.
 Outdoor recreational activities, including hunting, fishing, and camping, are not just favorite past times of Louisiana residents, they are also economic drivers for the state bringing hundreds of thousands of out of state visitors each year."

 More on Sportsman's Paradise